 Suppose you are doing some grocery shopping in the fruit and vegetable section.
 You are looking at a fruit that is either a tomato or an apple.
 The type of fruit will influence the regularities in measurements you have available to decide.
-For example, the contours of the fruit might be more like what you previously experienced from apples, or from tomatoes.
-But there might be some ambiguity--silhouettes of apples aren't that different from tomatoes.
+For example, the contours of the fruit would be like what you previously experienced from apples and from tomatoes.
+But there is some ambiguity--silhouettes of apples aren't that different from tomatoes.
 Another kind of measurement could come from spectral measurements (e.g. from your cone photoreceptors), i.e. from longer-wave vs. shorter-wave parts of the spectrum.
-But these measurements rely on intermediate variables of material, i.e. the red or green stuff that the skin of the fruit is made of.
+But these measurements rely on intermediate variables of material, i.e. the red or green stuff that the skin of the fruit is made of, and the color of the illumination falling on the fruit.
 The figure below shows the generative model.
 Given shape and wave-length measurements, how can one make the best guess of the fruit type and/or material type?
-We won't solve this problem in general, but we will look at a very simple version with a view to understanding how different kinds of tasks affect the guesses, even when the generative model remains p(S, I)
+We won't solve this problem in general, but we will look at a very simple version with a view to understanding how different kinds of tasks affect the guesses, even when the generative model remains unchanged.